Objective-See: LuLu

 Frequently Asked Questions, and their answers, can be found here.

 To install LuLu, first download the disk archive containing the application.
-Then double-click LuLu.dmg and in the new window that appears drag LuLu.app into the /Applications folder:
+Double-click LuLu.dmg and in the new window that appears drag LuLu.app into the /Applications folder:

 Note:

-If you already have (an older version) of LuLu installed, make so close it via the "Quit LuLu" option in the status bar menu.
+If you already have LuLu installed, make so close it via the "Quit LuLu" option in its status bar menu.

 Otherwise you will receive a "LuLu.app is in use" error messages and installation will fail.